source-foundry/Slice/docs/MAINTAINER.md

 Generate the Windows Inno Setup installer:

 - Launch Inno Setup
-- Open the `target\InnoSetup-Windows` ISS configuration file in the application
+- Open the `target\InnoSetup-Windows\Slice-Installer.iss` ISS configuration file in the application
-- Edit the Slice version string
+- Edit the Slice version string in the .iss configuration file
 - Build the installer

 The installer file is located on the path `dist\Windows-Installer\Slice-[VERSION]-Installer.exe`.